School Board Recognition Month

 Take this opportunity to help acknowledge thousands of public servants who make the time to share their vision and voice about the future of Texas children.
 We extend our best wishes for a productive month of building awareness and support in your community.

 TASB has prepared a planning kit to help districts recognize their local trustees.
-The kit, centered on the theme of Super-Heroes for Schools, is full of ideas for honoring board members and letting the community know about their many contributions.
-Certificates and tips for activities also were mailed directly to districts in October.
+The kit, centered on the theme of 2017 All-Star Team, is full of ideas for honoring board members and letting the community know about their many contributions.
+Certificates and a sample article and news release also were mailed directly to districts in early October.